 Platforms: Windows XP/2000/ME/98SE

-Bottom line: Full-featured wireless connection manager for roaming hot
+Bottom line: Full-featured wireless connection manager for roaming hot spot users

 In a nut shell: Intuitive client bundles hot spot location directory, AP finder, WPA/VPN-enabled profiles and status monitor for public and private wireless networks.

 - Single roaming client manages connections to home, business and public WLANs

 - Custom clients available at no cost to T-Mobile, AT&T Wireless, NTT DoCoMo, Cingular, Wi-Fi Texas and other Wireless ISP subscribers

 - Automates hot spot/network login, VPN client launch and latest Wi-Fi security options (WPA/802.1X)